How much does Zoe Saldana make per movie?

 Q: How much does Zoe Saldana make per movie?

-A: While exact figures are not publicly disclosed, it is estimated that Zoe Saldana earns an average of $10-15 million per movie.
-However, her earnings can vary depending on factors such as the film’s budget, her role’s significance, and her negotiation skills.
+A: While exact figures are not publicly disclosed, industry insiders estimate that Zoe Saldana earns an average of $10-15 million per movie.
+However, her earnings can vary depending on factors such as the film’s budget, her role, and negotiation skills.